amyhupe/amyhupe.co.uk/src/articles/2019-04-23-communicating-inclusively-beyond-products-services-users.md

 Doubt, uncertainty and questioning are an integral part of building knowledge.
 Without them, we would never progress as individuals or as a community.
 It’s up to us to expose that uncertainty wherever we can.

-If you strongly believe in something, do the work to make your case and convince others, as you were convinced.
+If we strongly believe in something, we should do the work to make our case and convince others, as we were convinced.

 ### Be clear and open